awsdocs/aws-php-developers-guide/doc_source/guide_configuration.rst

 **Setting TLS version**

-One use case is to set the minimum TLS version used by Guzzle with Curl, assuming Curl is installed in your environment.
-Note the Curl `version constraints <https://curl.haxx.se/libcurl/c/CURLOPT_SSLVERSION.html>`_ for what version of TLS is supported.
+One use case is to set the TLS version used by Guzzle with Curl, assuming Curl is installed in your environment.
+Note the Curl `version constraints <https://curl.haxx.se/libcurl/c/CURLOPT_SSLVERSION.html>`_ for what version of TLS is supported - by default, the highest version is used.
+If the TLS version is explicitly set, and the remote server does not support this version, it will produce an error instead of using a lower TLS version.

+You can determine the TLS version being used for a given client operation by setting the ``debug`` client option to true and examining the SSL connection output.

 Example setting TLS 1.2 with Guzzle 6:

 .. code-block:: php